kevL/yata/ReadMe.txt

                cell's "strref" dialog)
 - Path to custom ... (opens a file-browser to select a custom talktable - see Path to ... and the Settings.Cfg "dialogalt=" option)

+Paths (appears only when a 2da called "crafting" or "spells" is loaded - see
+       Appendix E: how to use Info paths)

+Font
+- Font ... be patient (pick a font, any valid TrueType font on your system, to display the table-data.
+THE CHOICE OF FONT WILL NOT BE SAVED.
+But note that along the bottom of the dialog is a .NET font-string that can be copy/pasted to Settings.Cfg for any of the "font=" variables.
+See the section below about the Settings.Cfg file)
+- Load default font (sets the table-font to Yata's hardcoded default font)

 Help
 - ReadMe.txt : F1 (opens this document in a text-editor)